DELIVER US FROM… (#7 of 12 Ministries)

 A Pastor of a conservative evangelical church shared about being approached by a couple – members of his church.

 “They were good solid Christian people, both with teachers with Masters degrees.

 Mainly the wife described bizarre outbursts of anger in her husband – not directed at her, but quite out of character and seemingly untriggered by anything.
 I made an appointment with them both for next week.
 (I had a younger church leader accompany me).
 Although having never sensed it before in my Ministry, I felt we were dealing with an evil spirit.

 On arrival I coached them that I would explore this by taking the authority Christ has given us and commanding if there be anything of the sort to manifest (for the purpose of expulsion).
 After prayer, I ‘commanded’ any evil to manifest.
 Immediately and inexplicably he began to growl like a dog!
 His wife touched me on the arm to get my attentinon, ’That’s not him!’ she said.
 I commanded this spirit of anger to leave in Jesus name.
 He shuddered, leapt out of his chair and burst into tears.
 He then described, for the first time the sensation that this anger was ‘not his’.
 There were two other spirits that he was also delivered from that evening.

 Later this couple became full time oversees missionaries.”

 As with all disorders there are degrees.
-In some instances the Bible describes being tormented at different times.
+In some instances the Bible describes being tormented by spirits at different times.
 (Saul in 1 Samuel 16:13-15)

 Others are described as being indwelt by an evil spirit (Mark 5:5 night and day, he was screaming among the tombs and in the mountains, and gashing himself with stones.
 And Jesus asked him, “What is your name?”
 And he said, “Legion”; for many demons had entered him.
 Luke 8:30)